MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ns-eaptypes-eap_method_info_ex.md

 ### -field eapProperties

 Set of flags that describe specific properties of the EAP methods.
-For flag descriptions, see <a href="https://docs.microsoft.com/previous-versions/windows/desktop/eaphost/eap-method-properties">EAP Method Properties</a>.
+For flag descriptions, see [EAP Method Properties](https://docs.microsoft.com/windows/win32/eaphost/eap-method-properties)a>.

 ### -field pInnerMethodInfoArray